 How I Stopped Craving Sugar -from a former sugar addict!

 There comes a time in life that you or someone you know has reached the bottom.
 The bottom of a pit that looks hopeless and miserable and you think you’ll never get out of it.
 I’ve been there, I know the struggle to say, “Tomorrow will be better, tomorrow I will do everything right, tomorrow I will change my ways and won’t give in to the sweets that call my name, tomorrow things will be better.”
 Then tomorrow comes, which of course is a Monday and you are ready to take on the day.
 You made a nice breakfast and have all the stamina of a bull ready to be released and charge into the pit to fight.
-Lunch comes around and your feeling great; had a nice salad, enjoyed veggies, lean protein and a fruit.
+Lunch comes around and your feeling great; had a nice salad, enjoyed veggies, protein and a fruit.
 Feeling wonderful and happy.
 3 pm hits and you have some coffee to help with that sluggish feeling.
 You start looking in the cupboards for a healthy snack and choose some fruit.
-But your not satisfied; you can’t concentrate you need something else because certainly fruit isn’t going to hold you over until dinner right?
+But you’re not satisfied; you can’t concentrate you need something else because certainly fruit isn’t going to hold you over until dinner right?
 So you go back into the cupboard and find some crackers; “ok cheese and crackers that will work, but those cookies in there for the kids look really good!
 I can do this, I can have one and be done, I just need a little something sweet, one won’t ruin my healthy day!!”
 And you take that one bite and if you can relate to this you know how it ends don’t you?

 Why Don’t I have enough Will Power to stick to a healthy diet?

 At least a dozen different diet plans had been tried from the age of 12 until I was 32.
 I’d lose some weight and do pretty well for a time only to think I could handle a few treats here and there at birthday parties and holidays, you know…. only special occasions.
 Then it became more consistent to have a nice special sweet treat just on Sundays to reward myself for a good week of healthy eating.
-Then Monday rolled around and I was determined to get back on track because of course I knew how to eat healthy and lose weight since I had done it many times before and succeeded.
+Then Monday rolled around and I was determined to get back on track because of course I knew how to eat healthy and loose weight since I had done it many times before and succeeded.
 What happened on Monday was the scenario I just shared with you above.
 I could eat well until about 3 pm and then the treats from Sunday were calling my name that I could not resist.
 Many times I could make it through the rest of the week until the weekend and then the battle would begin again.
 Because there was always another party or get together and saying no to the snacks that everyone else was having was just not fair in my opinion.
 I wanted to eat the way my friends could eat and not gain weight and not have a problem.

 How did I Overcome?